Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Several crafts around book publishing emerged when the printing press was invented, including typesetting, which is the process of preparing pages for printing.
 A typesetter would build each sentence with movable types on a composing stick before covering them with ink, placing the sheet of paper above, and rolling a brayer over them.

 To make sure that their copy was accurate and defect-free, typesetters would first run print tests called galley proofs, a sample of the page they’d use to check for typos (as in typographical errors).
-The galley proofs were then distributed to editors and publishers, who returned them with further notes for edits and improvements.
+The galley proofs were then distributed to editors and publishing companies, who returned them with further notes for edits and improvements.

 A typesetter pulling a galley proof while working as a newspaper editor